Focus On The Fight | Peripartum Cardiomyopathy

 I showed symptoms of Congestive heart failure after the birth of my first child in 1988.
 However I was never diagnosed properly.
 I always felt I never regained all the stamina I had before child birth but I thought I was just out of shape.
 I was 21 yo at that time.
 With the birth of my second child in 2001 is when my health definitively declined.
 I was diagnosed with PPCM and my heart was only pumping with a 10% (EF)ejection fraction.
 I was placed on meds and my heart is currently stable with a 40% EF.
 In 2013 I was having symptoms of almost fainting every time I stood up, and severe fatigue.
 I was then diagnosed with POTS.
 It took a year before POTS was diagnosed, by a tilt table test.
 The trouble with that is the help from POTS is more water and salt intake, which contradicts the (CHF)Congestive Heart failure treatment.
 Then when I was feeling at my worst.
 Huge fatigue, exercise intolerance, pain in joints, extreme abdominal pains, and more, I asked my Internist for a blood test to check for Lyme or autoimmune possibilities.
 Sure enough my ANA bloodwork came back high.
 Off to the Rheumatologist with a diagnosis of MCTD.

-Tell us about how your illness(es) impacts your daily life!
+Please share how your health impacts your daily life!

 I make myself get up every day.
 I'm usually stiff, with painful joints.
 My hands, fingers and feet are the worst.
 I wake up, and get up slowly, as to not get dizzy.
 Get dressed. , take my morning meds and get ready for work.
 All with little rest periods in between.
 Drive 30 minutes to work, I leave as early as I can to avoid high traffic and stress on the road.
 I get to work an hour or so before my first patient so I can take my time setting up procedures.
 Also , by that time my diuretic has kicked in and I will spend many of those minutes in the restroom.
 LOL.
 Depends on the patient load, and what procedures are done and how long I can rest between patients, as to how I will feel on any particular day.
 At the end of a work day, I go home, and if I'm still up for it, cook dinner for my husband and daughter.
 But most of the time it's grab through the drive thru or find something in the pantry.
 Get a quick shower , take more meds and go to bed exhausted by 8 or 9 pm.